kamilprz/blog/_posts/2025-04-12-Artificial-Intelligence-and-its-Consequences.md

 ---
-title: Generative AI and its Consequences
+title: Artificial Intelligence and its Consequences
-date: 2025-06-17
+date: 2025-08-04
 tags: AI
 ---

 {% include img.html path="/img/shodan.png" alt="Shodan - System Shock 2" caption="Figure 1: Shodan - System Shock 2" %}

 Some technologies can be harmful to humanity.

 Artificial Intelligence certainly has the potential to be one of them.
+It is important to highlight, however, that it is humans who are developing this technology, and making the decisions responsible for its future.
+The natural question then becomes - how can we make sure we make the _right_ decisions?

-The bright side is that ultimately we are the ones developing it, and can hopefully make the right decisions along the way.
-For that to happen, we need to educate ourselves, engage in healthy discussions about the consequences of this technology, remain critical, and not fall for the hype of the cherry-picked benchmarks.
-My hope is that this article will provide you with enough context to empower you to formulate your own thoughts about the topic with more clarity than before.
+For that to happen, we need to educate ourselves, engage in healthy discourse about the consequences of this technology, remain critical, and not fall for the hype of the cherry-picked benchmarks.

+My hope is that this article will provide you with enough context to allow you to formulate your own thoughts about the topic with more clarity than before.

 ## What led us here?